mEyob/Word2Vec/text.md

 	\label{fig:wordCloud}
 \end{figure}

-\noindent\textbf{\emph{Nearest neighbors.}}  Table 1 shows the top five nearest words for the first ten words in the nearest neighbor evaluation set.
+\noindent\textbf{*Nearest neighbors.}}  Table 1 shows the top five nearest words for the first ten words in the nearest neighbor evaluation set.
 The model was able to capture both syntactic (cat -- cats) and semantic (dog -- puppy) similarities between words.
 A word cloud visualization of the top 15 nearest words to the word "language" is depicted in Figure 1.
 Expected results such as "English" and "Arabic" are returned by the model.
 But the more interesting and unexpected word is "langauge".
 As the model was trained on a news data set, this result discloses the fact that "language" is often misspelled as "langauge".

 	\begin{figure}
 		\includegraphics[trim=1.0cm 23cm 2cm 2cm, clip=true,width=0.9\textwidth]{./Figures/google-ana.pdf}